For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 What is a sanctuary city?

 Since then, many other cities, counties, and states have passed ordinances to defend immigrants and refugees.
-These types of cities protect immigrants from persecution and inform them about their rights.
+Sanctuary jurisdictions protect immigrants from persecution and inform them about their rights.
+Some places refer to these laws as a welcoming city ordinance rather than a sanctuary policy.

 In some cases, they may issue immigrants official documentation and identification to help them assimilate into society.
-Local governments may also offer websites and apps for immigrants to assist them with finding healthcare services, education, and legal help.
+Local authorities may also offer websites and apps for immigrants to assist them with finding healthcare services, school districts, and legal help.

-As of October 2022, the Center for Immigration studies had identified more than 180 sanctuary cities and counties in the U.S.
+As of December 2023, the Center for Immigration Studies had identified more than 170 sanctuary cities and counties in the U.S.

 List of sanctuary cities